We join the journey of transformation when we open the locked doors within ourselves.

 “As a mom, I just want to fix things,” another member of that team shared.
 “I can burn myself out trying to fix every problem our releasing friend is facing, then I want to give up and quit.
 But when we start each meeting with this Welcoming Prayer, each time, I’m like, Ah!
 How can I welcome this situation for part of my growth and healing?
 It’s helping me let go of my instincts to control his life—and just love him.
 It’s helping me open myself to God doing something deeper in me.
 In us.”

-Of course, Jesus raising Lazarus and the community rolling away the stones IS a kind of fixing, a changing of reality.
+Of course, the community rolling away the stones and Jesus raising Lazarus from the dead ARE a kind of fixing, a changing of reality.
 We DO want to correct injustices in society and fix problems in the legal system.
 But we are learning that most of the time, it’s our own anxious impulses to control outcomes and people that keeps us from loving, from feeling deeper heartbreak, and from seeing the larger picture.

 Only by slowing down, welcoming what’s below the surface and reflecting together, can we see what’s happening inside of us.